cortex-lab/Suite2P/README.md

 ### III.
 Input-output file paths ###

 RootStorage --- the root location where the raw tiff files are  stored.

 RegFileRoot --- location on local disk where to keep the registered movies in binary format.
 This will be loaded several times so it should ideally be an SSD drive.

 ResultsSavePath --- where to save the final results.

 DeleteBin --- deletes the binary file created to store the registered movies

+RegFileTiffLocation --- where to save registered tiffs (if empty, does not save)

 All of these filepaths are completed with separate subfolders per animal and experiment, specified in the make_db file.
 Your data MUST be stored under a file tree of the form